2022 Call for Proposals

 Reviewers may not review a proposal that does not follow this format.
 Proposals will be reviewed on the basis of how well each component of the abstract is addressed in the submission.

-Proposals must be submitted by September 3, 2021.
-Proposals are submitted through the "Submit Proposals Here" Icon above.
+Proposals must be submitted by May 16, 2022.
+Proposals are submitted thru the "Submit Proposals Here" Icon above.

-All presenters are required to register for the annual meeting and should be registered at least one week prior to the start of the annual meeting.
+All presenters are required to register for the summer conference and should be registered at least

-A. All Thematic and Featured Session Rooms will be equipped with an LCD Projector Support Package which includes projection screen and projection table with electrical connections as well as an LCD projector.
-It does not include computer or Apple connections.
-All Thematic and Featured Session Rooms will have access to WiFi.
+A. All Multiple Paper Session Rooms will be equipped with an LCD Projector Support Package which includes a projection screen and projection table with electrical connections as well as an LCD projector.
+It does not include computers or Apple connections.
+All rooms will have access to WiFi.
 If additional audiovisual equipment is needed, ATE will provide the name of an agency that can be contacted for individual presentation arrangements.

 B. Information used in the program is copied from the proposal cover page.
 ATE reserves editorial rights.